earth-metabolome-initiative/emi-monorepo/web/core_structures/core_structures_builder/time_requirements_report.md

 ### Time Report for Procedure Codegen

 The total time spent on all tasks was now.
-The slowest task was `Procedure Impl Codegen` which took now (NaN% of all time).
+The slowest task was `procedure template Impl Codegen` which took now (NaN% of all time).

 | name                            | time | percentage | comment |
 |---------------------------------|------|------------|---------|